xahidbuffon/FUnIE-GAN/README.md

 	}
 	```

 	#### Usage
 	- which scripts to run
 	- which models to choose

 	#### Constraints and Challenges
 	- Trade-off between performance and running time
-	- Constraints: running time >= 10 FPS on Jetson-TX2 and model size <= 20MB
+		- Constraints: running time >= 10 FPS on Jetson-TX2 and model size <= 17MB
-- Issues with unpaired training (discussed in the paper)
+	- Issues with unpaired training (discussed in the paper: section 4.6)
 		- Inconsistent coloring, inaccurate modeling of textures

 ### Underwater Image Enhancement: Recent Research and Resources
 #### 2019